JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 Since multiple domains are involved, we can't use constant MIS weights, and will have to use the balance heuristic again.

 To use the balance heuristic, we need PDFs.
-But with reservoirs, while the regular PDFs can be replaced by unbiased contribution weights (UCWs), we have no method of generating cross-domain PDFs!
+But with reservoirs, although the regular PDFs can be replaced by unbiased contribution weights (UCWs), we have no method of generating cross-domain PDFs!

 Instead of the balance heuristic, we'll have to instead use the _generalized balance heuristic_, which uses a combination of the UCWs and target functions of each reservoir to compute MIS weights.

-Unfortunately, whereas the regular balance heuristic involves cross-domain PDFs that are pretty cheap to compute, the generalized balance heuristic involves computing cross-domain _target functions_, which are _much_ more expensive to compute since you need to trace new visibility rays and even full paths.
+Unfortunately, whereas the regular balance heuristic involves cross-domain PDFs that are pretty cheap to compute, the generalized balance heuristic involves computing cross-domain _target functions_, which are _much_ more expensive to compute since you need to trace new visibility rays, and even full paths.

 ### MIS in Solari

 In realtime rendering, we often use hacks and approximations in the name of performance, and ReSTIR is no exception.

 See, you don't strictly _need_ to use proper MIS weights.
-You can tradeoff various levels of performance/correctness (bias)/variance reduction by using purposefully incorrect MIS weights, depending on what you want your renderer to achieve.
+You can tradeoff various levels of performance/correctness (bias)/variance reduction by using purposefully incorrect MIS weights, depending on what you want to prioritize.

-For instance, when computing MIS weights for a reusing a temporal reservoir, you could do any of the following, in order of increasing performance cost:
+For instance, when computing MIS weights for reusing a temporal reservoir, you could do any of the following, in order of increasing performance cost:
 1. Use constant MIS weights
 2. Use the generalized balance heuristic, but with various assumptions in the cross-domain target functions:
     * The material properties and world position of the current and previous frame pixels are the same
     * The intensity and color of the light the sample is from is the same in the current and previous frame (but watch out for lights that were despawned between frames)
     * When computing the target function of the canonical sample in the temporal reservoir's domain, if the light was visible to the pixel last frame, it's probably visible to the pixel again this frame (e.g. there's no occluders that got in the way since last frame) (note that you'll still want to trace a visibility ray when computing the target function of the temporal sample in the canonical domain)
 3. Same as #2, but:
     * Store and lookup the gbuffer and depth data from the previous frame
     * Keep a mapping of lights between frames, and lookup the new light proprties for the temporal sample
     * When computing the target function of the canonical sample in the temporal reservoir's domain, instead of skipping the visibility ray, trace a visibility ray using the current frame's TLAS as an approximation of the true visibility
 4. Use the full, properly computed generalized balance heuristic / target functions, with no simplifications, by e.g. storing the previous frame's TLAS and BLAS data, and tracing the extra rays

 In Bevy 0.19, Solari was (more or less) following #3.
 This led to bias, increased variance, and importantly, temporal lag.
 Shadows of moving objects often appeared to lag behind the object.